ElMassimo/js_from_routes/README.md

 const path = VideoClipsRequests.downloadPath(newVideo)
 ```

-Check the [examples](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue) for ideas on how to [use it](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue), and how you can [configure](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/config/webpack/aliases.js#L11) Webpack to your convenience.
+Check the [examples](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue) for ideas on how to [use it](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue), and how you can configure it to your convenience.

 Read on to find out how to customize the generated code to suit your needs.